Google bets customization will be Moto's X-factor

 The Moto X will go on sale in the United States at the end of August or the beginning of September for a suggested retail price of $199.99 to customers who sign a two-year contract at five of the biggest U.S. mobile network operators.

-"I have no doubt there are people who want to customize their phones.
-The question is how many of them," Greengart added.

-AT&T Inc (T.N), the No. 2 U.S. mobile service provider, will have exclusive rights to let its customers customize the phone from a selection of 18 colors for the back, two for the front and seven accent colors for an undisclosed time period.

-While AT&T will allow customers to customize their phones, rivals Verizon Wireless (VZ.N) , Sprint Corp (S.N), T-Mobile US TMUS.N and U.S. Cellular (USM.N) will only be able to offer black-and-white versions of the device.
+While AT&T will allow customers to customize their phones, rivals Verizon Wireless , Sprint Corp, T-Mobile US and U.S. Cellular will only be able to offer black-and-white versions of the device.

 ANOTHER PHONE LAUNCH